ryanjyoung/ryanjyoung/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a former Microbiologist and new software developer.

+I am currently enrolled in Tech Elevator's full-stack web development bootcamp with the intention to transition my career into software development.

+# :postbox: How to reach me:

+:e-mail: [Email](mailto:ryanjonathanyoung@gmail.com) | :bust_in_silhouette:[LinkedIn](https://www.linkedin.com/in/ryanjonathanyoung) |